 As reported in the previous BVMN Monthly Report, many of the residents of the CCAC are currently being accommodated in Rubb Halls, which are massive tents with capacity for hundreds of people, some of which can't be closed to protect residents from weather conditions.
 At the moment, only 8 of the 13 Rubb Halls are heated, and some residents have complained that even in those where heating devices have been installed, temperatures are still low.
 Among those accommodated in these structures are people newly arrived to the island.
 These involved diverse groups of people with different needs that are not being taken into consideration when assigning them into these facilities.
 Notoriously, several women in advanced stages of pregnancy have been residing in these Rub Halls throughout the month of February.
-Moreover, due to the hospital in Mytilini scheduling C-sections for pregnant women on the move without providing a choice for natural birth, many pregnant women are reportedly scared of attending their appointment to give birth in the hospital.
+Moreover, due to the hospital in Mytilini scheduling C-sections for pregnant women are reportedly scared of attending their appointment to give birth in the hospital.
 As a direct result of this practice, in February a baby was born inside of the camp.